 Rouge is the upscale lounge at MGM Grand.
 The lounge showcases deep reds and black contemporary design.
 The bar's centerpiece is the Adam Tihany-designed backlit projection wall of glass bottles that flicker throughout the night.
 Rouge is in the space formerly occupied by Teatro.

 Downtown Las Vegas' 3rd Street is quickly gaining popularity as one of the newest hotspots in Las Vegas.
 Located in the heart of downtown, 3rd Street is a dining and entertainment district, featuring some of the most well known hotspots in nightlife.
 New York's famous Hogs & Heifers opened with its unique brand of entertainment where bartenders wear halter tops and leather pants and are armed with megaphones to keep the mood as raucous as possible.
 Next door, Triple George Grill features not only great food, but also a classic lounge where patrons can relax in oversized leather armchairs, smoke cigars and banter with the pianist.
-Next to Triple George is Celebrity Nightclub, which features live music regularly, and Sidebar, an intimate bar specializing in classic cocktails.
+Next to Triple George is Sidebar, an intimate bar specializing in classic cocktails.
 Nearby, on Fremont Street East, Beauty Bar offers patrons a nail polish with their cocktail amidst décor taken straight out of an old New Jersey beauty parlor.
-Next door is The Griffin, a new tavern with a movie-set feel, vaulted ceilings and two fire pits, Just around the corner, locals discover a cozy, sophisticated lounge called the Downtown Cocktail Room, serving signature martinis in a classy atmosphere.
+Next door is The Griffin, a tavern with a movie-set feel, vaulted ceilings and two fire pits.
+Just around the corner, locals discover a cozy, sophisticated lounge called the Downtown Cocktail Room, serving signature martinis in a classy atmosphere.

 At Mandalay Bay is MIX atop THEhotel on the 64th floor.
 The 300-capacity lounge features wall-to-wall black leather décor with red accents.
 The lounge is located adjacent to Alain Ducasse's restaurant of the same name that features one of the largest chandeliers in Las Vegas.